Candice Keller

 Candice Keller (born c.
 1959) is an American politician and former state representative for the 53rd District of the Ohio House of Representatives, which includes part of Butler County.
-A Republican, Keller is known for her far-right views.
-In 2019, she proposed legislation to ban and criminalize abortion in Ohio.
+A Republican, in 2019, she proposed legislation to ban and criminalize abortion in Ohio.

 Early life and career

 Keller was born and raised in Butler County, Ohio.
 She has been a director of a young mother assistance organization in southwestern Ohio, the Community Pregnancy Center, since 2008.
 She is also a member of the Central Committee of the local Republican Party.

 Ohio House of Representatives

 In 2016, Ohio Representative Tim Derickson was unable to run for a fifth term in the Ohio House of Representatives due to term limits.
 Keller was one of two Republicans to run to replace Derickson; she won the primary 59% to 41%.
 She won the general election with 65% of the vote over Democrat Susan Rubin.
 With Derickson leaving his term early to join the administration of Ohio Governor John Kasich, Keller was appointed to fill the rest of his term by starting on November 16, 2016, as opposed to the usual start date of January 1, 2017.

-In the state House, Keller aligned with the far-right.